 Do penguins have knees ?

 They have the same basic anatomy as other terrestrial amniotes, so yes they do have knees, they are just hidden under a thick layer of fat.
 The fat plus the very short legs make for their strange gait.
 If you look at the pictures of the dead penguin below, you'll actually see the outline of the knees.
-There's actually a book by this very title, I can only hope it answers the question !
+There's actually a book by this very title, I haven't read it, but I can only hope it answers the question !

 What color are penguin feet ?